skoczen/will/docs/improve.md

 * **Note:** Module change.
 New will `"will.plugins.fun",` module.
 Existing will folks, add it to your `config.py` to keep the fun!
 * Made will a little more fun, thanks to [camilonova](http://github.com/camilonova).
 Hint: it involves the world's most meme-friendly dog.
 * Moved stuff like that into a new "fun" module.
 Dry, anti-fun people can now disable it more easily. ;)
+* [woohgit](https://github.com/woohgit) made the docs even better, one typo at a time.
+* [dmuntean](https://github.com/dmuntean) fixed up some bugs in proxy support.
+* [woohgit](https://github.com/woohgit) made time even better, by adding time zone to the output.
+* [AirbornePorcine](https://github.com/AirbornePorcine) added a plugin to let will construct google poems.
+Will's creativity knows no bounds.

 #### 0.8.2 - April 24, 2015